Why Real Estate Agents Still Fax (And How to Do It for Free)

 Online fax services let you send a fax from any device with a browser.
 No hardware.
 No phone line.
 No standing at the office machine watching pages feed through one at a time.

-The process takes about 60 seconds.
-Upload your PDF (purchase agreement, disclosure, whatever the title company asked for), type in the fax number, and hit send.
-You get an email when the fax delivers successfully.
+The browser steps are short.
+Upload your PDF (purchase agreement, disclosure, whatever the title company asked for), type in the fax number, and send.
+Use the status page for updates.
+FaxDrop sends a terminal-outcome email when it has a supported result.

 This works from your phone at a showing, from your laptop at a closing, or from your kitchen table at 9 PM when a lender suddenly needs a signed form.
 The fax machine's hours don't matter anymore.